illustration

 The Advantage Training Courses Have in Building a UX Portfolio

 One of the most important advantages of UX training courses is a solid and tested structure.
-Compared to an internship or volunteering project, a course provides students with a coherent and cohesive approach, which naturally leads to a better understanding of the subject matter.
+Compared to an internship or volunteering project, a UX portfolio course provides students with a coherent and cohesive approach, which naturally leads to a better understanding of the subject matter.

 UX-oriented courses will often be designed with a capstone project in mind — something that will allow students to enter the workforce immediately after graduating.
 Aside from being the first highlight of your UX career, projects like these are also integrative experiences.
 They give students the chance to get a feel for what it’s like to work on a real-life project.